• Skip to primary navigation

 A smiling Asian woman is holding up a golden air fryer chicken nugget.

-When I was racking my brain for the perfect breading for homemade paleo chicken nuggets, I knew I had to come up with something simple that would add a lot of crunch, but most importantly, it had to taste like the real thing.
 I know some people have made crunchy coatings using pork rinds, but my kids don’t like porky-tasting nuggets.
 I also considered using a nut flour for the coating, but it tends to burn in an air fryer and the flavor profile isn’t the same.

 But a few days ago, I had an epiphany while munching on some plantain chips: I could crush up a bunch of plantain chips into crumbs and use them like panko or breadcrumbs!
 We always have bags of plantain chips or plantain strips in the pantry because they’re my husband’s favorite potato chip alternative.
-Plus, the only ingredients in the brands I buy are plantains, sustainably sourced non-hydrogenated palm oil, and sea salt.

 An overhead shot of a bowl of plantain chips and plantain strips.